-The ENQUAD Fish and Shellfish Project Manager uses the data preview application HOM Review, written by ENQUAD using Oracle SQLForms, to review the analytical results, test comments, and LIMS notepad entries.
-Standard LIMS test comments are parsed into EM&MS qualifiers.
+The ENQUAD Fish and Shellfish Project Manager uses an Oracle Discoverer workbook to review the analytical results, flags, and test comments.
+Standard LIMS flags are parsed into EM&MS qualifiers.
 In order to review and assess the HOM results, the ENQUAD Fish and Shellfish Project Manager:

 - Reviews all data for technical reasonableness and completeness.
 Reviews include all rejected samples, deleted and invalid tests, and out of range results.
 The ENQUAD Project Manager reviews documentation in LIMS and the QA Package, and compares results to historical data distributions to check for reasonableness. - Corrects or adds to qualifiers and comments as appropriate based on review of the data.
-If there are questions that cannot be resolved by examining the comments, he initiates a DAIR (see 2.7.6.).
+If there are questions that cannot be resolved by examining the comments, he initiates a DAIR (see 2.7.7.).